christophernhill/rc_howtos/c3ddb/gaussian.md

-1.Running Gaussian from a batch script
+#Running Gaussian from a batch script

-<strong>Load the Gaussian Module for c3ddb</strong>
+Load the Gaussian Module for c3ddb
-<p>You will need to add the gaussian module each time you login to c3ddb</p>
+You will need to add the gaussian module each time you login to c3ddb
 > module add c3ddb/gaussian

-<p>It is strongly reccomended to make a new directory before running tests </p>
+It is strongly reccomended to make a new directory before running tests

 >mkdir /home/$USER/gaussianwork && cd  home/$USER/gaussianwork

-<p>The variable PGI_TERM needs to be unset or else it will cause script errors</p>
+The variable PGI_TERM needs to be unset or else it will cause script errors</p>
 >unset PGI_TERM

-<strong>Testing .com files</strong>
-<p>The examples in this guide will use the hexclethane.com file, you can copy and paste the code below into a file and save it as hexclethane.com to run the examples if desired.</p>
+The example in this guide will use the hexclethane.com file, you can copy and paste the code below into a file and save it as hexclethane.com to run the examples if desired.

 <strong>hexclethane.com</strong>